-Stefanos Tsitsipas chases tennis’s big three, with Greece (and YouTube) on his side
+Stefanos Tsitsipas chases tennis’s Big Three, with Greece (and YouTube) on his side

 Different by design

-Tsitsipas is the proud product of two cultures, reared by a Greek father who’s also a tennis instructor, and a Russian mother who is a former pro player and coach.
+Tsitsipas is the proud product of two cultures, reared by a Greek father who’s also a tennis instructor and a Russian mother who is a former pro player and coach.
 Together, they taught the eldest son to look beyond the granular details that translate to incremental gains on a tennis court and to take in the world with the widest possible aperture.

 This started when, at age 9, he declared that tennis, more than swimming or soccer, was his true passion.
 His mom, Julia Apostoli Salnikova, became his first coach.
-As a young athlete in the former Soviet Union, she was denied many fundamental freedoms, she explained in an interview, so she instilled in her children a love of travel, books and new experiences, taking pains to schedule Stefanos’s tournaments in cities with sights they’d enjoy exploring.
+As a young athlete in the former Soviet Union, she was denied many fundamental freedoms, she explained in an interview, so she instilled in her children a love of travel, books and new experiences, taking pains to schedule Stefanos’s tournaments in cities with sights they would enjoy exploring.

-“It was very important to me to raise him with a wider knowledge, so he could see different things,” said Apostoli Salnikova, who studied broadcast journalism in Moscow after her pro career.
+“It was very important to me to raise him with a wider knowledge so he could see different things,” said Apostoli Salnikova, who studied broadcast journalism in Moscow after her pro career.
 “We didn’t spend time in the tennis clubs; we tried to figure out the food, the culture of each place.
 And when he was speaking to me in Greek, I was answering only in Russian, which made him learn Russian very well.”

-At each step of his progression, explained his father Apostolos Tsitsipas, who is now his son’s coach, he and his wife gauged their son’s happiness, convinced that happiness is the foundation of success.
+At each step of Tsitsipas’s progression, explained his father, Apostolos Tsitsipas, who is now his son’s coach, he and his wife gauged their son’s happiness, convinced that happiness is the foundation of success.

 The result is an elite tennis player with a worldview that’s broader than that of many touring pros, whose orbit typically consists of practice, training, matches, recovery and little else.